-I did have a clam in because of have a head myny and was never treated and still havent:
+I did have a clam in because of have a head mywy and was never treated and still havent:

-Jayceville institution of was an inste where when of got atacked by one or two inmotes from behinde
+Jayceville Institution of was an inste There when of got atacked by one or two inmotes from behinde

-The frist time of filled the forms for the Ca claim was done by a Nurse Carof young the doctor dich.
+The frist time of filled the forms for the Ca claim was done by a Nurse Caref young the doctor dich.
 I fill the forms out Inde the forms one Still on my Medalil file CSC.
-The medaction May have me on is Elvil as no twice a day.
+The medaction they have me on is Elvil as ng twice a day.

-In 2010 June your department got ahold of me, after we tathed he sent me New-Jorns to fill aut.
-De Wayne Naction Vfilled them out, and I did as well.
+In 2010 June your department got ahold of me, after we tathed he sent me Newforms to fill aut.
+De Wayne Naction Ifilled them out, and I did as well.

-I feel that I should get some kind of claim cause, I never got treated for the Hip C. and still haven t it seems I have Itip C since 1996 and yet I was in the pen, I had to find out by a coctor Martin in 2010
+I feel that I should get some kind of claim cause, I never got treated for the Hip C. and still haven to it seems I have Hip C since 1996 and yet I was in the pen, I had to find out by a coctor Martin in 2010